Surveillance Evasion Through Bayesian Reinforcement Learning: CONCLUSIONS

 Several extensions would broaden the applicability of our approach.
-If we consider E's post-detection planning, the terminal cost will become spatially inhomogeneous \cite{andrews2014deterministic, cartee2020control}.
-Multiobjective control methods \cite{kumar2010efficient} and various robust path planning techniques \cite{qi2021optimality} will become relevant if the risk of detection is balanced against other optimization criteria (e.g., the profit from smuggling resources from a protected area \cite{cartee2020control}).
-If $K$ is viewed as changing in time, this will introduce an additional challenge of change point detection \cite{aminikhanghahi2017survey} in our RL algorithms.
-It will be also interesting to consider an antagonistic version, where $K$ is chosen by O to maximize the probability of capture in response to E's path choices.
-A Nash equilibrium for this problem is studied in \cite{gilles2020evasive, cartee2019time} under the assumption that $K$ is selected (perhaps probabilistically) from a finite list of options $K_1,...,K_r,$ all of which are known to E. We hope that it can be also extended to our setting where $K_i$'s are learned online.
+If we consider E's post-detection planning, the terminal cost will become spatially inhomogeneous \citep{andrews2014deterministic}.
+Multiobjective control methods \citep{kumar2010efficient} and various robust path planning techniques \citep{qi2021optimality} will become relevant if the risk of detection is balanced against other optimization criteria (e.g., the profit from smuggling resources from a protected area \citep{Arnold_2019, cartee2020control, chen2021modeling}).
+We have focused on the isotropic dynamics primarily to simplify the exposition.
+Non-isotropic controlled dynamics lead to more general HJB PDEs, which can be similarly solved on a grid to approximate the value function efficiently \citep{sethian2001ordered, TsaiChengOsherZhao, AltonMitchell2, Mirebeau3}.
+The gradient of that value function can be then used to synthesize the optimal control.
+If $K$ is viewed as changing in time, this will introduce an additional challenge of change point detection \citep{aminikhanghahi2017survey} in our RL algorithms.
+It will be also interesting to consider an antagonistic version, where $K$ is chosen by surveillance authorities to maximize the probability of capture in response to E's path choices.
+A Nash equilibrium for this problem was already studied under the assumption that $K$ is selected (perhaps probabilistically) from a finite list of options $K_1,...,K_r,$ all of which are known to E \citep{gilles2020evasive, cartee2019time}.
+We hope that it can be also extended to our setting where $K_i$'s are learned online.